kencx/homelab/docs/src/ansible/roles/common.md

 | common_reset_nomad | Clear Nomad data directory | boolean | `true` |
 | common_dotfiles | List of dotfiles to be added, and their destinations | list | `[]` |

+## Tags

+- Skip `bw` to not install the Bitwarden CLI
+- Skip `nfs` to not create any NFS share directories
+- Skip `dotfiles` to not copy any remote dotfiles

 ## Notes

 - This role clears any existing `/opt/nomad/data` directories to a blank slate.
 To disable this